 Pro Speech features

 With your Pro Speech, you have been provided with personalized notes on when to use gestures and pausing and vary the pitch, speed, and volume of your voice in specific points within your speech.
 Practicing these will help you to speak with great impact, so make sure to use your "notes" speech copy during rehearsal.

 OK!
 You have prepared the speech, but are you ready to say it out loud?

 It cannot be stressed strongly enough - every speech needs to be practiced often before it is delivered.
 Instead of panicking about delivering your speech, change your perspective and think of the speech as a conversational

 topic that you talk about with a bunch of friends or colleagues.
 And remember - the audience is keen to hear what you have to say.
 You can improve the delivery of your speech not by worrying about the future, but by arming yourself in preparation for the future.
 The way to achieving that is through rehearsal.

 Here are four points to keep in mind as you rehearse.

 Look for a safe space where nobody will disturb you as you practice.
 Rehearse again and again until you are confident and until you are happy with the sound and the content of your speech.

 To enhance engagement, great speakers use a conversational tone and avoid a monotonous tone generally throughout the entire speech.
-Also, the use a variety of pitch (deep voice or high-pitch), volume, pausing and speed will get the right impact at the right in your speech (see the Vocal Variety Resource page).
+Also, the use of a variety of pitch (deep voice or high-pitch), volume, pausing, and speed will get the right impact at the right in your speech (see the Vocal Variety Resource page).
 Use an aid like a video or audio recorder on your phone to listen to your speech.
 Listening to the recording is like being a member of the audience, and will help you to better understand the sound of your speech by taking the audience's perspective.
 Know where you need to use different vocal variety techniques and edit your speech and delivery to get the impact you are looking for.